Hemmatiali/Algorithmic-Implementations-CSharp.NET8/Algorithmic-Implementations-CSharp.NET8/Algorithms/Sorting/README.md

 You can see the implementation of Selection Sort in C# in the `SelectionSort.cs` class.
 The algorithm is implemented using the in-place approach with a helper method for swapping elements.

+## Bubble Sort

+### Description

+Bubble Sort is one of the simplest sorting algorithms.
+It works by repeatedly stepping through the list, comparing adjacent elements, and swapping them if they are in the wrong order.
+The algorithm gets its name because the largest elements "bubble up" to the end of the array after each pass.
+The process repeats until the array is sorted.

+### Performance

+- **Time Complexity**:
+  - **Best Case**: O(n) (when the array is already sorted)
+  - **Average Case**: O(n^2)
+  - **Worst Case**: O(n^2)
+- **Space Complexity**: O(1) (in-place sorting)
+- **Stability**: Bubble Sort is a stable sorting algorithm, meaning it preserves the relative order of equal elements.
+- **In-Place**: Yes

+### How It Works

+1. **Initial Setup**: The algorithm compares each pair of adjacent elements.
+2. **Swapping**: If the element on the left is larger than the one on the right, they are swapped.
+3. **Repeat**: After each pass, the largest unsorted element moves to its correct position.
+4. **Optimization**: If no swaps are made in a pass, the array is already sorted, and the algorithm terminates early.

+### Steps and Example

+Let's consider an example where we sort the following array: [64, 34, 25, 12, 22, 11, 90].

+1. Initial array: [64, 34, 25, 12, 22, 11, 90]
+   - Compare 64 and 34 → swap → New array: [34, 64, 25, 12, 22, 11, 90]
+   - Compare 64 and 25 → swap → New array: [34, 25, 64, 12, 22, 11, 90]
+   - Continue this process until the end of the array.

+2. After the first pass, the largest element (90) will be in its correct position:
+   - New array: [34, 25, 12, 22, 11, 64, 90]

+3. The process repeats until the entire array is sorted.

+### Advantages

+- **Simple to Implement**: Bubble Sort is one of the simplest sorting algorithms to implement and understand.
+- **Stable Sorting**: Since it preserves the relative order of equal elements, it is a stable sorting algorithm.
+- **Good for Small Datasets**: Although it is not efficient for large datasets, it works well for small datasets and when the array is nearly sorted.

+### Limitations

+- **Inefficient for Large Arrays**: Bubble Sort has a time complexity of O(n^2), making it impractical for large datasets.
+- **Slow**: It is slower compared to other algorithms such as Quick Sort or Merge Sort, especially for large datasets.

+### Implementation in C#.NET 8

+You can see the implementation of Bubble Sort in C# in the `BubbleSort.cs` class.
+The algorithm uses an optimized version of Bubble Sort that terminates early if no swaps are made during a pass.